-If you are new to leveraged exchange traded funds (ETFs), and still wondering what is a leveraged etf, you should first click here and familiarize yourself with what leveraged ETFs are and learn about how this extraordinary trading instrument works.
+If you are new to leveraged exchange traded funds (ETFs), and still wondering what a leveraged ETF is, you should first click here and familiarize yourself with what leveraged ETFs are and learn about how this extraordinary trading instrument works.

 Finished reading?
 Great!
-If you have read the overview regarding leveraged ETFs, you should understand why trading leveraged ETFs in the long-term doesn’t work as well as trading these in the short-term.
+If you have read the overview regarding leveraged ETFs, you should understand why trading leveraged ETFs in the long-term doesn’t work as well as trading leveraged ETFs in the short-term.

 Tip # 1 – Know Your Leveraged ETF

 “If you know your enemies and know yourself, you will not be imperiled in a hundred battles… if you do not know your enemies nor yourself, you will be imperiled in every single battle.” – Sun Tzu

 Well, you are not going to war, but it pays to understand the underlying securities that make up the leveraged ETF.
 Some commodities and sectors are extremely volatile compared to others, and trading a triple leveraged ETF based on that commodity or industry can completely destroy your entire day’s profits in minutes.

 Figure 1: The Volatility of VelocityShares 3X Long Crude ETN (UWTI) Can Be Very High